 - The non-refundable tax credit rate of 15 percent means the actual reduction of your taxes will be $750.
 If your federal taxes are less than $750, your credit will be reduced accordingly since it is a non-refundable credit.

 - You can divide the credit between your return and your spouse or common-law partner’s return, but the combined total claimed cannot be greater than $5,000.

 - If you are claiming the HBA for a home purchased for a disabled relative, enter the amount on the same line on your tax return.
 You may be asked by the CRA to explain how you are related to the disabled person.

-If you feel a bit overwhelmed understand special credits like this, consider TurboTax Live Assist & Review and get unlimited help and advice as you do your taxes, plus a final review before you file.
-Or, choose TurboTax Live Full Service and have one of our tax experts do you return from start to finish.
+If you feel a bit overwhelmed understand special credits like this, consider TurboTax Live Assist & Review, and get unlimited help and advice as you do your taxes, plus a final review before you file.
+Or, choose TurboTax Live Full Service* and have one of our tax experts do your return from start to finish.